 Learn to sail in a safe and supportive environment under the expert tutelage of our experienced instructors.
 You will acquire the knowledge, skills, and confidence to sail a modern, mid-sized cruising yacht.

-The course includes the American Sailing Association (ASA) 101-103 certification upon successful completion of both written and on the water tests.
+The course includes the ASA 101/103 certification upon successful completion of both written and on the water tests.

 - There are 3 to 6 students per class, so there is plenty of individualized attention.

 - Acquire confidence through our 100% hands-on training program.
 You will be at the helm, and handling sails, lines, and winches on your very first lesson.